 - Battlefield Surgeon.
 The character has learned the rudiments of first aid.
 They can heal allies or themselves a total of one HP/level after an encounter by binding wounds.
 For example, a 6th level character could heal six HPs to themselves, to a single ally, three HPs to two different characters, etc. Requires a Medical Kit (small Item consisting of needles, thread, and bandages) for each use. - Conversion.
 The character is a gifted preacher and can convince others to join their faith.
-The target audience must understand the Crusader's language and be well-disposed or at least neutral- minded regarding the Crusader's religion.
+The target audience must understand the Crusader's language and be well-disposed or at least neutral-minded regarding the Crusader's religion.
 To attempt a Conversion, the Crusader must make a Wisdom check against a TARGET NUMBER established by the GM.
 If successful, a number of HD equal to the Crusader's experience level will become followers of their faith (this could be multiple 0 or 1 HD individuals, or one being with four HD, etc.). - Defender.
 The character's advanced training in parrying, fencing, and blocking allows them to add +1 to all DEFEND attempts. - Linguist.
 Gain two additional languages.
-Can be chosen multiple times. - Loremaster.
-The character gains +1 on any INT checks or Identify spell rolls pertaining to arcane matters or magic items. - Repair Gear.
+Can be chosen multiple times. - Repair Gear.
 Lots of practice knocking out dents and sharpening weapons allows the character to repair damaged weapons and armor during a REST period.
-Requires a set of Armorer's Tools (hammers, pliers, etc., weighs one Item/20 gp).
-Does not work if the weapon/armor is broken or destroyed and also does not work on silver or magical weapons. - Tactics.
-The character's advanced training and hard-won experience allows them to perform Disarm and Knockdown attacks. - o Disarm a successful hit by the character does no damage, but their opponent must make a Dexterity save to hang on to their weapon. - o Knockdown successful hit does no damage, but opponent must make Strength save to avoid being knocked prone, pushed into an obstacle or off a cliff, etc. - Soothing Prayer.
+Requires a set of Armor's Tools (hammers, pliers, etc., weighs one Item/20 gp).
+Does not work if weapon/armor is broken or destroyed and also does not work on silver or magical weapons. - Tactics.
+The character's advanced training and hard-won experience allows the character to perform Disarm and Knockdown attacks. - O Disarm a successful hit by the character does no damage, but their opponent must make a Dexterity save to hang on to their weapon.

+- o Knockdown successful hit does no damage, but opponent must make Strength save to avoid being knocked prone, pushed into an obstacle or off a cliff, etc. - Soothing Prayer.
 The Crusader has learned how to use meditation, prayer, and other therapeutic techniques to burnish mental health (either their own, or that of another person).
 This Skill is used between adventures to reduce INSANITY POINTS by 1d4.
 Once per experience level, the Crusader can use this skill to try and heal/remove a mental DISORDER by rolling under the Crusader's level on d20.